lwmqn/shepherd/README.md

 <a name="API_readReq"></a>
 ### qnode.readReq(path, callback)
-Remotely read the target on Client Device.
+Remotely read the target from a Client Device.
 Response will be passed through the callback.

 **Arguments:**

-1. `path` (_String_): the path of the allocated Object, Object Instance, or Resource on the remote Client Device.
+1. `path` (_String_): Path of the allocated Object, Object Instance, or Resource on the remote Client Device.
 2. `callback` (_Function_): `function (err, rsp) { }`

-    `err` (_Object_): error object
+    - `err` (_Object_): error object
-    `rsp` (_Object_): The response is an object that has the status code along with the returned data from the remote Client Device.
+    - `rsp` (_Object_): The response is an object that has a status code along with the returned data from the remote Client Device.

 | Property | Type    | Description                                                             |
 |----------|---------|-------------------------------------------------------------------------|